MI-AFP/tutorials/tutorials/09_webapp.md

 - [Spock](https://www.spock.li)
 - [Yesod](https://www.yesodweb.com)

+As you can see, there is quite an above-average offer of them.
+They mostly differ at the level of abstraction and scope: Scotty being relatively low-abstraction routing and middleware and Yesod being a complete solution including templating and persistence, everything on a high abstraction level.
+The choice depends on your preference and needs.
+As always, a higher abstraction means the system does a lot of job for yourself, you write fewer code, which means a higher effectiveness and less bugs.
+On the other hand, you may face a [leaky abstraction problem](https://blog.codinghorror.com/all-abstractions-are-failed-abstractions/) at some point.

-We are going to show briefly Snap and Yesod because they are used quite often and then we will show more with our favorite Scotty.
-Next time, we will look at different one to build quickly REST API for our front-end app(s).
+We are going to show briefly Snap and Yesod, because they are used often and then we will go deeper with our favourite versatile Scotty.
+Next time, we will look at a different one to build quickly a REST API for our front-end app(s).

+However, before we dive into the topic, there is one more note, which may excite you.
+In the first lecture, we explained what a referential transparency is and that it brings certain qualities to code -- ability to reason about, reusability, testability, parallelism "for free".
+In the case of web frameworks, you can experience reusability coming from reference transparency very clearly: web frameworks are typically built of certain independent, shared components like a web server ([warp](https://hackage.haskell.org/package/warp)) or a web application interface ([wai](https://hackage.haskell.org/package/wai)).
+These highly-specialised components are developed independently, tested independently and as such, the whole ecosystem exercises an unparalleled separation of concerns and thanks to it, it is easier evolvable, reliable and lively.
+Moreover, you can use the low-level components independently and integrate them easily in another framework or even an non-web application -- you can e.g. use [templating from Yesod](https://hackage.haskell.org/package/shakespeare) in Scotty, if you like, or its [persistence layer](https://hackage.haskell.org/package/persistent) in a simple CLI application.

 ### Snap